JZ helps (a Florida injury law firm)

 How long does a Georgia resident have to sue the at fault driver in a Florida car accident?

-Four years, assuming that the at fault driver was not working for the federal government at the time of the crash.
+However, if the accident happened before March 25, 2023, then you have four (4) years years to sue the at fault driver.
+This assumes that the at fault driver was not working for the federal government at the time of the crash.

 Does a Georgia resident need a permanent injury to get money for pain and suffering after a Florida car accident?